-For any camper who is attending camp with an epi-pen or inhaler, the camper may carry the epi-pen or inhaler with them with the following conditions:
+For any camper who is attending camp with an epi-pen, the camper may carry the epi-pen with him/her with the following conditions:

-- The parent must sign off asserting that the camper is responsible for securing the epipen/inhaler and capable of self-administering it. - The parent must bring an additional epi-pen/inhaler to camp that will be kept in the infirmary in case the child cannot access the one that they carry on their person. - If for some reason the camper is unable to self-administer, the parent gives permission for the first trained staff person on the scene to administer the epi-pen/inhaler, if needed.
+- The parent must sign off asserting that the camper is responsible for securing the epi-pen and capable of self-administering the epi-pen - The parent must bring an additional epi-pen to camp that will be kept in the infirmary in case the child cannot access the epi-pen that he/she carries on their person. - If for some reason the camper is unable to self-administer, the parent gives permission for the first trained staff person on the scene to administer the epi-pen, if needed.